muoyo/rock-identifier/PROGRESS.md

 ### Implemented:
 - Created the PaywallView with animated crystal header
 - Implemented plan selection with yearly and weekly + trial options
-- Added timed dismissability for soft paywalls (5-second countdown)
+- Added timed dismissability for soft paywalls (5-second countdown with circular progress)
 - Added feature comparison section with benefits list
-- Implemented "Continue with Limited Version" option
 - Added trial toggle with haptic feedback
 - Created smooth transitions and animations
+- Implemented comprehensive subscription management with RevenueCat integration:
+  - Full purchase flow with error handling
+  - Receipt validation and transaction verification
+  - Subscription status tracking and persistence
+  - Restore purchases functionality
+  - User ID tracking for cross-device restoration

 ## Notes:
 - The app follows a freemium model with a hard limit of 3 identifications for free tier users